jgalang21/Jenkins-Terraform-Project/README.md

 * AWS - EC2 Instances to host Jenkins, SonarQube and Docker.
 * Terraform - Automate the EC2 builds and install respective software instead of manually creating each instances.
 * SonarQube - Scan the code for vulnerabilites.
-* Docker - Host the static website using nginx container
+* Docker - Host the static website using nginx container.
+* Bash Scripts - Automate installation on specific EC2 instances.

 ## Screenshots of application